shdown/luastatus/luastatus/README.rst

 SEPARATE STATE
 ==============
-If ``widget.cb`` field has string type, it gets compiled as a function in a *separate state* (as if with Lua's ``loadstring`` function).
+If ``widget.cb`` field has string type, it gets compiled as a function in a *separate state* (as if with Lua's built-in ``loadstring`` function).
 Whenever an event on such a widget occurs, the compiled function will be called in that state (not in the widget's state, in which ``cb`` gets called).

-This is useful for widgets that want not to receive data from plugin, but to generate it themselves (possibly using some external modules).
+This is useful for widgets that want not to receive data from a plugin, but to generate the data themselves (possibly using some external modules).
 Such a widget may want to specify
 ::

    widget = {
        plugin = 'timer',
        opts = {period = 0},

 and block in ``cb`` until it wants to update.
-The problem is that in this case, widget's Lua mutex is almost always being acquired by ``cb``, and there is very little chance for ``event`` to get called.
+The problem is that in this case, the widget's Lua mutex is almost always being acquired by ``cb``, so the event handler has to wait until the next update.
 A separate-state ``event`` function solves that.

 EXAMPLES